August 22, 2022

 What is a solar site survey?

-Previously such solar site survey used to be done by going on site of solar installation and analyze and calculate the roof orientation, number of photovoltaic panels to be installed, etc. But with the advancement in solar software technology, this process can be done by solar installers and professionals using a software.
-Solar design software helps in rendering solar panels without going on site taking into account the shading analysis, amount of sunlight received at any time of the day, etc. Check out the introductory video below to know more about this amazing solar resource.
+Solar design software helps in rendering solar panels without the need for on-site visits, taking into account shading analysis, the amount of sunlight received at any time of day, and other factors.
+Check out the introductory video below to know more about this amazing solar resource.

 By conducting a solar site survey, potential problems can be identified and addressed before an installation is attempted.
 You can read this checklist guide on solar site survey to know more.